 My Membership has lapsed, how do I renew to get priority booking?

 If your Membership has lapsed and you’d like to take advantage of Festival priority booking, we recommend that you join again at bfi.org.uk/join.
 You’ll be prompted to log in with your email (username) and password so please try to use the same details as previously to avoid creating a duplicate on the system as this could cause issues when you try to access priority booking.
 If you have any issues logging in, please email email@example.com.

 We can only accept payments by card, cheque or cash until 1 March 2019 when we will also offer Direct Debit payments at a discount.

 Please note that once you’ve completed this transaction, you will need to log in again to book tickets at bfi.org.uk/myfestival.

 How do I upgrade my Membership?

 You can upgrade your Membership to take advantage of extra priority booking benefits.
-Members can upgrade to become Champion Members by direct debit for only £180 (usual price £240) by entering the promo code UPGRADE at bfi.org.uk/championoffers.
+Members can upgrade to Champion Membership to take advantage of extra priority booking benefits for only £212 (usual price £260) at bfi.org.uk/championoffers.